josegibson/micro-journal/README.md

 - React Router for navigation
 - SCSS for styling
 - Local Storage for offline data persistence
+- Netlify for deployment

 ### Backend
 - Express.js
 - SQLite with Sequelize ORM
 - Basic REST API
+- Render for deployment

 ## Limitations & Areas for Improvement